dry-rb/dry-rb.org/source/gems/dry-validation/comparison-with-activemodel.html.md

 If you want to be sure that an association is absent, we can do the opposite to checking that the association if present but use none for a single object and empty for may objects.

-None in many ways is simpler than its present? equivilent as if the foreign_key / id is nil, then the association would be nil.
+Checking that an association is absent is in many ways is simpler than its `present?` equivilent as if the foreign_key / id is nil, then the association would also be nil.

 We can therefore simply check that our ids are nil/ empty: